 - Mount server

-Requirements and Limitations for Remote Console
+Requirements for Backup & Replication Console

-The machine on which you install the Veeam Backup & Replication console must meet the following requirements:
+A machine on which you install the Veeam Backup & Replication console must meet the following requirements:

 - The remote console can be installed on a Microsoft Windows machine (physical or virtual).